JinQiang-Huang/JinQiang-Huang/README.md

-# :smile:Hi, I'm a fan of IT Network System Administration.:wave:
+# Hi, I'm a fan of IT Network System Administration.:wave::wave:

 ## :face_with_head_bandage:Good at content:writing_hand:
 <p>Windows/Linux Operation System Installation, Configuration and Commissioning.</p>